 This course will explore the systems approach to family treatment using several theories of family therapy.
 Focus will be on the recognition of the rules, roles, and communication styles and coping mechanisms within different family systems.
 The use of various techniques including the genogram, sculpturing, and paradoxical interventions will also be studied.
-Delivered as an online course.

-Prerequisites: Introduction to Human Service (HSV 100); Theoretical Base of Counseling (HSV 305).
+Prerequisites: Introduction to Human Service (HSV 100); Theoretical Base of Counseling (HSV 305 - not required for Social Services concentration).